trepo/gedcomx-date-js/README.md

 # gedcomx-date-js
-A GEDCOM-X Date Parser for Javascript, fully compliant with the [spec]() and patterned after jsvascript's `Date` object.
+A GEDCOM-X Date Parser for Javascript, fully compliant with the [spec](https://github.com/FamilySearch/gedcomx/blob/master/specifications/date-format-specification.md) and patterned after jsvascript's `Date` object.

+# TODO

+* Always set TZ offset to 00:00 when parsing single dates
+* Finish testing coverage
+* Browserify
+* Fix single tests to also check for error string (like range)
+* Finish and move _getDateFromDuration in Range
+* Finish informal duration parsing
+* Add getNthInstance() to Recurring

 # Download